Table of Contents

 The word “argonaut” (Ancient Greek: Ἀργοναῦται) comes from an ancient tale sung of the strongest and bravest band of heroes ever assembled in Greek Mythology — Jason and the Argonauts (literally meaning sailors of the Argo).
 This myth chronicles Jason’s quest for the Golden Fleece and the restoration of his family’s throne.
 Read the story.
 It is perhaps the second oldest adventure story in the Western World after the Epic of Gilgamesh.

 The timeless appeal of Jason and the Argonauts, an archetypal myth influencing Odysseus’ odyssey and King Arthur’s quest for the Holy Grail, may lead one to wonder if this myth owes its success to popular entertainment, or if Jason’s quest speaks to us on a more fundamental level, as if a reflection of our own journeys through life and battles with inner dragons.
-Perhaps the Golden Fleece is a metaphor for our own awakening to the golden truths of the universe, or the Golden Fleece may represent a more literal boon to our community when the adventurer returns home with the prize.
+Perhaps the Golden Fleece is a metaphor for the reward of our journey—awakening to the golden truths of the universe.
+The Golden Fleece may also represent a more literal boon to the community when the adventurer returns home with the prize making everyone’s life better.

-Historians speculate that the origin of the myth of Jason and the Argonauts was based on a true story of young crew of teenagers out to discover the new world, much like has been proven of the ancient vikings.
-The crew of the Argo returned with tale tales of their adventures, which continued to be embellished each time it was told.
+Historians speculate that the origin of the myth of Jason and the Argonauts was based on a true story of a young crew of teenagers out to discover the new world, much like has been proven of the ancient Vikings.
+The crew of the Argo returned with tall tales of their adventures, which continued to be embellished each time it was told.

-Throughout the millennia, the quest for the Golden Fleece has become embedded in the cultures of the western world; for example, the miners during California’s 1849 gold rush were nicknamed argonauts.
-Thus the etymology of “argonaut” has become synonymous with “adventurer on a quest” and is reflected in words like: astronaut, cosmonaut, aeronaut, aquanaut and oneironaut (dream adventurer).
-In fact, it is very popular to use naut (from the Greek ναυτίλος “nautilus” meaning “sailor”) as a suffix to just about any word, implying being a voyager of that given subject, e.g. bikenaut.
+Throughout the millennia, the quest for the Golden Fleece has become embedded in the cultures of the Western world; for example, the miners during California’s 1849 gold rush were nicknamed argonauts.
+Thus the etymology of “argonaut” has become synonymous with “adventurer on a quest” and is reflected in words like: astronaut, cosmonaut, aeronaut, aquanaut, juggernaut and oneironaut (dream adventurer).
+In fact, it is very popular to use naut (from the Greek ναυτίλος “nautilus” meaning “sailor”) as a suffix for just about any word, implying being a voyager of that given subject, e.g. bikenaut.

 Since we are all adventures on the journey of life, you might like to ask yourself: What kind of naut am I?
 (Pun intended.)